syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Slide.md

 ## Adding slide to the PowerPoint presentation

-In presentation, a slide is a container for the elements like shapes, images, charts, text box etc. The slides may inherit the formatting and layout properties from its Master and Layout slides which resides in the PowerPoint presentation.
+In presentation, a slide is a container for the elements like shapes, images, charts, text box etc. The slides may inherit the formatting and layout properties from its Master and Layout slides that reside in the PowerPoint presentation.

-The below code snippet demonstrates adding a blank slide to the presentation.
+The following code example demonstrates adding a blank slide to the presentation.

 {% highlight c# %}
 [C#]

-//Create a PowerPoint instance
+//Creates a PowerPoint instance

 IPresentation presentation = Presentation.Create();

-//Add a slide to the PowerPoint presentation
+//Adds a slide to the PowerPoint presentation

 ISlide slide = presentation.Slides.Add(SlideLayoutType.Blank);

-//Save the presentation to the file system.
+//Saves the presentation to the file system.

 presentation.Save("Sample.pptx");

-//Close the presentation instance
+//Closes the presentation instance

 presentation.Close();